EnvOpen/envopentech.github.io/README.md

 This repository serves as the official website for Env Open, an open-source software foundation dedicated to creating and maintaining projects that make a positive impact on the world.

+# ADS
+Ads while enabled, will not be shown on this site

 ## About Env Open

 Env Open is an open-source first software foundation, meaning that all of our projects are either open source at launch, or will be open sourced within 1-2 years of development.
 We believe that open source software is the foundation of innovation and collaboration in the digital age.